How To Identify & Prevent Skin Cancer in Cats

 Squamous cell carcinoma

-We want to call particular attention to squamous cell carcinoma (SCC) because it tends to be malignant and aggressive.
+We want to call particular attention to squamous cell carcinoma (SCC) because it tends to be malignant and aggressive if it goes undetected.
 If detected early, however, this type of skin cancer in cats is highly treatable.

 SCC is most often caused by sun exposure.
 UV radiation damages a cat’s DNA so that cells begin dividing and multiplying, resulting in tumors and lesions—these are more commonly found around the temples, the outer tips of the ears, eyelids, lips, nose, belly, and even in the mouth.